Blog Time Line

 Science:

-That’s it from Talland.
-We hope you have a fantastic 3 day weekend - YAY!
+That's all from Talland.
+We hope you have a brilliant weekend.!

 Signing off from Mr. Langley, Mr. Bishop and Mrs. Hodge.